On addition chains and progress on the Scholz conjecture: Arbitrary length addition chains

-Appealing to Lemma \ref{Alfred Braurer} the inequality holds for even $n$, where $\delta(\cdot)$ is the length of the constructed addition chain.
-By undertaking a quick book-keeping, it follows that the total number of terms in the constructed addition chain producing $2^k-1$ with $k=\frac{n}{2}$ is Now we construct an addition chain producing $2^k+1$.
-We construct the addition chain producing $2^{k}$ as $1,2,2^2,\ldots, 2^{k-1},2^k$ with corresponding sequence of partition with $a_i=2^{i-2}=r_i$ for $2\leq i\leq k+1$, where $a_i$ and $r_i$ denotes the determiner and the regulator of the $i^{th}$ generator of the chain.
-By adding $1$ to the last term of the chain, we obtain the addition chain producing $2^k+1$ of the form $1,2,2^2,\ldots,\\ 2^{k-1},2^k, 2^k+1$ of length $k+1=\frac{n}{2}+1$.
-By combining the contribution of the length of the addition chains constructed, we obtain in the case $n\equiv 0\pmod 2$ the inequality We now examine the case $n\equiv 1 \pmod 2$.
-In this case, we write so that we construct an addition chain producing $2^{n-1}-1$.
-Once this addition chain is obtained, then we add the term $2^{n-1}-1$ to itself and finally add $1$ to obtain the addition chain producing $2^n-1$.
-It will follow from this construction that the length $\delta(2^n-1)$ is the sum of the length of the addition chain $\delta(2^{n-1}-1)$ and $2$.
-Since $n-1\equiv 0\pmod 2$, we can adapt the argument of the even case to obtain the upper bound so that the length so that the length The claimed inequality follows by combining both the even and the odd case. \end{proof}
+and construct an addition chain that leads to $2^{n-1}-1$.
+Once this addition chain is obtained, we add the term $2^{n-1}-1$ to itself and finally add $1$ to obtain the addition chain that leads to $2^n-1$.
+From this construction, the length $\delta(2^n-1)$ is the sum of the length of the addition chain $\delta(2^{n-1}-1)$ and $2$.
+Since $n-1\equiv 0\pmod 2$, we can adapt the argument of the even case to obtain the upper bound